NYUAD-CRC/crc-docs/source/hpc/jobs/index.rst

     your computations.
 Follow the corresponding highlighted links for a much more detailed example.

 .. seealso::
-    A detailed SLURM guide with more info on the accounts,usage limits can be found :doc:`here <dalma_slurm>` and can be downloaded from here :download:`Dalma SLURM </hpc/docs/Dalma-SLURM.pdf>`
+    A detailed SLURM guide with more info on the accounts,usage limits can be found :doc:`here <hpc_slurm>` and can be downloaded from here :download:`Dalma SLURM </hpc/docs/Dalma-SLURM.pdf>`

 .. toctree::